All Episodes

 I mean, that's quite a photo.

-And for anyone listening to this on audio only, it's an image of a man wielding a machete.
+And for anyone listening to this on audio, only it's an image of a man wielding a machete.

 About to attack someone.

-Yeah, it is allegedly.
+Yeah, allegedly.

 In the middle of trying to slice someone up.